 - Care coordination levels 6 or 7, assigned by the CLNM provider, have similar attributes as MCO care coordination levels 2 and 3.
-The variation in numbering systems is for system tracking purposes; - Level 8 care coordination is a temporary determination used for new admissions until the CNA and level determination are complete; - Level 6 care coordination requires a needs assessment at least annually (caseload recommendation is 1:51-100);

-- Level 7 care coordination requires a needs assessment at least semi-annually (caseload recommendation is 1:30 - 1:50); - Level 9 for high fidelity Wraparound services for children/adolescents for designated Wraparound providers only, following a review process.
-Level 9 caseload recommendation is 1:8 1:10.
+The variation in numbering systems is for system tracking purposes; - Level 8 care coordination is a temporary determination used for new admissions until the CNA and level determination are complete.
+Once the CNA has been completed, the CCL in BHSDStar should be updated to reflect the designated level ("6," "7," or "9"); - Level 6 care coordination requires a needs assessment at least annually (caseload recommendation is 1:51-100); - Level 7 care coordination requires a needs assessment at least semi-annually (caseload recommendation is 1:30 - 1:50); - Level 9 for high fidelity Wraparound services for children/adolescents for designated Wraparound providers only, following a review process.
+Level 9 caseload recommendation is 1:8 - 1:10.